Price and Assortment Optimization under the Multinomial Logit Model with Opaque Products: Optimization with Full Opaque Support

-\section{Assortment optimization}

-In this section, we analyze the assortment optimization problem under the Opaque-MNL model, which involves determining the revenue-maximizing subset of $\cal N$ offered to customers.
-For instance, in the Amazon example illustrated in Figure~\ref{fig:examples}\subref{fig:amazon}, the seller may choose to offer traditional products in black, blue, and red along with the ``Color Will Vary" option to potentially increase revenue.
+\subsection{Assortment Optimization}

-With the price vector $\bm r_{\cal N}$ of traditional products fixed, for any assortment $S$, we define the selling model in which the opaque price is endogenously optimized as $\opqs{S}{\bm r_S}$, where the optimal opaque price is denoted by $\rho^*(S)$.
+We now study the assortment optimization problem under the Opaque-MNL model when the opaque support is required to coincide with the offered assortment.
+Recall that, given fixed price vector $\bm r_{\cal N}$ of traditional products, for any assortment $S \subseteq \mathcal{N} $ and $k \in \{1,2,\ldots,n\} $, we use $\Opq^*_{(k)}(S,\bm r_S)$ to denote the selling model in which the opaque price is endogenously optimized, and we let $\rho^*(S)$ denote the corresponding optimal opaque price.
+When $k > |S|$, we adopt the convention that customers value the opaque product as the maximum valuation among the traditional products in $S$, that is, $V_q^S = \max_{j \in S} V_j$.
 We are interested in the following optimization problem:

-The unique feature of \eqref{opt:assort} is that the opaque price is optimized for each assortment, and we highlight the necessity as follows: Recall that the valuation of the opaque product depends on the offered assortment, i.e., $V_q^S = \min_{i \in S} V_i $.
-Therefore, for two distinct assortments, it is not reasonable to set the same opaque price while the valuation distributions of the opaque product differ.
-Additionally, the constraint $\rho \leq \min_{i \in S} r_i $ may render a feasible opaque price for one assortment infeasible for another.
-Furthermore, Lemma \ref{lemma:price-casei} and Figure \ref{fig:unnested-averse} demonstrate that introducing an opaque product with an arbitrary feasible opaque price may reduce revenue compared to the traditional MNL model, thereby incentivizing the seller to set an optimal opaque price.
-In light of this analysis, we assume that the opaque price is endogenously optimized in the assortment optimization problem.